d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 Over time you keep on adding more and more tasks into fabfile.py and eventually start adding it as a submodule to every project.
 Thats how [fabalicious](https://github.com/factorial-io/fabalicious) was born.

-## fabalicious
+## Fabalicious

-fabalicious is specially crafted deployment script to help deploy drupal installations across different servers.
+*Fabalicious* is specially crafted deployment script to help deploy drupal installations across different servers.
 It reads a yaml-file called `fabfile.yaml` where all project specific hosts are defined.

 ### Basic Usage Example.